sithart/Notes/README.md

 # Notes
 This is a repository of self-worked example code for Simple Notes Study Notes

+## Todos
+- Getting the all slacks saved messages.
+- Refactoring the All github Accounts.

 ## Slack
 Here I have to attach the slack shared blogs and lib Nks